 Who Is An Audio Engineer

 Audio engineers work with Music Producers in commercial studios.
 An audio engineer is a person who is responsible for recording, editing, mixing and mastering music or audio.
-Audio engineers are technically well versed with in and outs of music equipment, technology and consoles.
+Audio engineers are technically well versed with in and out of music equipment, technology and consoles.
 They understand how sound behaves and how to make it better.

-What Audio Engineer Do
+What Audio Engineers Do

 During the music production process, audio engineers are responsible for four major tasks

 - Mastering Audio